- How to find your purpose after selling your business.

 Values are the building blocks of our lives.
 They’re the things that are important to us above all else and where we make zero compromises.
 They often include things like family, friends, freedom, honesty, love, adventure, achievement, and many more.

 The list can be nearly infinite, but it is also incredibly personal.
 Take a few values from your list and begin to prioritize them.
-What events and experiences will allow you to best realize them?
+What events and experiences will allow you to realize them best?

 What do people usually compliment you on?
 What have your past experiences shown you?
 What’s your favorite type of project to dive into?